 Newport Sands, Pembrokeshire, West Wales

-Barmouth (Abermaw), Snowdonia
+Barmouth (Abermaw), Eryri (Snowdonia)

-Up the coast further north, Barmouth's (Abermaw) big, sandy beach is one of southern Snowdonia’s most popular for a reason.
+Up the coast further north, Barmouth's (Abermaw) big, sandy beach is one of southern Eryri's most popular for a reason.
 It has heaps of space, avoiding any feeling of overcrowding, and activities for all, too, whether you’re drawn to the amusement arcades on the promenade, or fishing trips from the pretty harbour.
 You can also enjoy traditional donkey rides, which are a much-loved attraction throughout the summer.

 Discover more things to do in Barmouth.